nadeesha/jest-snapper/README.md

 // Example 3: Setting `state` will trigger a `this.setState`
-// before the snapshot is taken. test('with a state change', MyComponent, {
+// before the snapshot is taken. snaptest('with a state change', MyComponent, {
   state: {
     textInputValue: 'foobar',
   },